shauryagoyall/MIT-OCW-9.40-Neural-Computation-Solutions/PS 2/readme.md

 To call it use
 ```
  [V,I,t,spikeTimes] = LIFmy(amp)
-%where amp is the current you want to inject in nA,
+%where amp is the current you want to inject in nA
 ```
 this is the same syntax like the question